KamilasBro/Kamilas-Portfolio/src/README.md

 # About
-My current portfolio project,
+My current portfolio project.
-it is private project and everything is explained in code so no need to write here.
+The projects was private for most time, so I won't describe it's features here.

+Everything is explained in code.